adams85/acornima/README.md

 * Moving messages into resources and replacing acorn messages with V8 messages
 * Support for JSX
 * AST to JSON, AST to source code conversion
-* Additional tests from acornjs and Esprima.NET
+* Porting additional tests from acornjs and Esprima.NET
 * CI